All for Women Healthcare

 Routine Pap tests are an important part of maintaining optimal health, especially during the childbearing years.
-Dr. Teresa Tam of All for Women Healthcare in Chicago, Illinois, offer state-of-the-art Pap smear testing to identify cancer and other health issues in their earliest stages.
+Dr. Teresa Tam and Adrienn Myers-Woods, WHNP, of All for Women Healthcare in Chicago, Illinois, offer state-of-the-art Pap smear testing to identify cancer and other health issues in their earliest stages.

 Also called a Pap test, a Pap smear is a diagnostic test primarily used to detect the presence of cancerous cells in or around the cervix, the opening of the uterus.
 It can also be used to detect changes that occur for reasons other than cancer.
 A Pap smear can be performed very quickly during a routine pelvic exam using a long-handled swab to gather cells for examination under a microscope.